Quantified Self Experiments / Summary

 HRV and Deep (N3) sleep

 I was able to reproduce some studies which tried to asess HRV during Deep (N3, SWS) sleep by using ECG only data.
-HRV during Deep sleep asessed with ECG only data were comparable with HRV assess with both ECG + EEG.
-It seems ECG signal is enough to assess HRV during Deep sleep.
+HRV during Deep sleep derived from ECG only data were comparable to HRV derived with both ECG + EEG.
+It seems ECG signal is enough to assess HRV during midpoint of Deep sleep (but not enough to predict Deep sleep, at least not at EEG accuracy level).

 Arrythmia